Tom goes to New Zealand Image

 We drove through some sheep country followed by an extended drive past the stunningly opaque turquoise coloured Lake Pukaki.
 Few hours later, we arrived in the shadow of New Zealand’s highest peak:, Aoraki/Mount Cook, standing at an elevation of 3,724 metres.
 This is a sparsely populated area with structures mainly purpose built as accommodation for tourists.
 I could not get over the unparalleled beauty of this location.

-We recommend Hermitage Hotel for a comfortable stay and for direct views of Mount Cook.
-For a 4-5 star special dinner option we tried the onsite Panorama Restaurant where we ordered a nice cut of medium-rare venison.
+We recommend Hermitage Hotel for a comfortable stay and for views of Mount Cook.
+For a 4-5 star special dinner option we tried the Panorama Restaurant.
 Once again we tracked down a more affordable alternative, so a short drive away we discovered Chamois Bar and Grill serving all the usual cafe fare at much more reasonable prices.

 Despite subzero temperatures, we were keen to hit the Mount Cook surrounding trails, so we did not waste any time.
 Layered up our clothing and started walking directly from the hotel.
 On route, we discovered large lakes completely frozen over.
 We spent some time bouncing rocks off the frozen lake surface which made an amusing high pitched ping sound.
 We also found a liquid water river with floating icebergs at the base of Mount Cook.
 On the walk back we made it our mission the smash the frozen surface of every frozen puddle we came across – adulting maturity is not required 24/7.